 - Keep sanitizer at all POS check-out systems.

 Consider cleaning other frequently touched surfaces around your point of sale including keyboards, touchscreens, printer, scanner and card reader for disinfecting.
+Review options such as countertop sneeze guards to help limit the risk of germ spread and exposure to employees and customers.
 Please consult your peripheral hardware supplier for proper cleaning instructions.

 *Consult the Centers for Disease Control and Prevention (CDC) for disinfecting and cleaning processes.
 The CDC or the World Health Organization (WHO) should be your reference point for the medical and biological expertise.
 Please refer to the CDC’s Environmental Cleaning and Disinfection Recommendations